Marcell Ozuna: Miami Marlins (2013–2017)

 On April 30, 2013, Ozuna made his major league debut, and recorded his first career hit, a single off Jeremy Hefner of the New York Mets.
 He hit his first career home run (as well as his first RBI and run scored), a solo home run, off Cole Hamels of the Philadelphia Phillies, in his fifth game.
 Ozuna was used as the starting right fielder in Stanton's absence.
 When Stanton returned, Ozuna became the starting center fielder.
 On July 22, Ozuna was optioned back to Jacksonville.
 Instead of joining Jacksonville, Ozuna was placed on the 15-day disabled list due to a ligament tear and avulsion fracture in his left thumb, which he injured while making a diving catch.
-On July 26, 2013, he underwent season-ending thumb surgery.
+On July 26, he underwent season-ending thumb surgery.

-In 2014, Ozuna played a total of 153 games for the Marlins, batting .269 with 23 home runs and 85 RBIs.
+In 2014, Ozuna played a total of 153 games for the Marlins, batting .269 with 23 home runs and 85 RBI.
 On September 11, 2014, he tied a franchise record with home runs in four consecutive games.

-On July 5, 2015, Ozuna was sent down to AAA after going hitless in nine of ten games, dipping his average to .249 on the season.
-After playing 33 games and batting .333 with five home runs and 11 RBIs, he returned to the Marlins to complete the 2015 season, batting .278 with six home runs and 18 RBI.
+On July 5, 2015, Ozuna was sent down to Triple–A after going hitless in nine of ten games, dipping his average to .249 on the season.
+After playing 33 games and batting .333 with five home runs and 11 RBI, he returned to the Marlins to complete the 2015 season, batting .278 with six home runs and 18 RBI.

 Ozuna with the Miami Marlins in 2016.

-During the off-season, the Marlins received several offers for him from other teams, but he was back on the roster for the 2016 season and inserted in the number-two spot in the lineup.
+During the offseason, the Marlins received several offers for Ozuna from other teams, but he was back on the roster for the 2016 season and inserted in the number-two spot in the lineup.

-In 2017, Ozuna was named NL Player of the Week for the week of April 10–16 after batting .435 with four home runs, 12 RBIs, and a 1.481 OPS.
+In 2017, Ozuna was named NL Player of the Week for the week of April 10–16 after batting .435 with four home runs, 12 RBI, and a 1.481 OPS.

 Ozuna was named a starter for the NL in the 2017 MLB All-Star Game.
 Of the NL All-Star selections, he was one of eight to hit at least 35 home runs, but Ozuna was one of just four to walk at a rate of at least nine percent while striking out less than 22 percent.
 He established career highs in numerous categories, including batting .312 with 37 home runs and 124 RBI.
-He was named the NL Player of the Week along with teammate Giancarlo Stanton once again for the week of September 18–24 after batting .500 (10–20) with three home runs, seven RBIs, and six runs scored.
+He was named the NL Player of the Week along with teammate Giancarlo Stanton once again for the week of September 18–24 after batting .500 (10–20) with three home runs, seven RBI, and six runs scored.